 Yoga has been a discipline that honors the body, mind and Spirit for millenniums.
 Long before the trendy yoga studios of the West, the Eastern traditions had embraced the practice as a part of life in the exceptional – as well as the ordinary person.

 Although a variety of other forms of yoga are beginning to just get their due recognition, Hatha Yoga is likely the most familiar form of yoga in the West.
 All practices of yoga have the same end goal.
-Even so, with the advancement of different expressions and technologies, yoga is simply not a product of web development dc or any other tech group out there.
+Even so, with the advancement of different expressions and technologies, yoga is not simply a product of all the tech groups out there.
 Not all yoga practices are created the same.
 However, while the external expressions may be different, the basis for the ancient persuasion is to gain peace and access to the Divine.

 Svaroopa Yoga is a form of Hatha Yoga.
 Flexibility is not a requirement as much as it is a result.
 Our asanas are designed to relieve pain and add movement.
 Areas that go stiff, like back, hips and knees are targeted to give the student the ability of freer movement and grace.

 One of our biggest challenges was a young man who had been in a motorcycle accident.
 Greg was only 19 years old when he was cruising the hills and took a bend a little fast, hit loose gravel and lost control of his Harley.
 Despite the seriousness of the accident, he had several things going for him at the time – one big advantage was that he was young.
 His resiliency proved his biggest asset along with a determined spirit to overcome his injuries.